HL7 Europe Common Cancer Model

 • Based on: the type of Evidence used for evaluation (e.g., Imaging, Lab Report, Biomarker).

-• Date: depends on data-source availability (Visit date or Evidence date), and must correspond to a documented report.
+• Date: depends on data source availability (Visit date or Evidence date) and must correspond to a documented report.

 Connected to a specific Treatment.

-• One or more Evidence items
+• One or more Evidence items (on which the response is evaluated)

 • A Visit (when the response is evaluated)